 With Google Assistant, the recipient will see only the words “private number” or “anonymous” show up on caller ID.
 Amazon says Alexa’s default is to show the phone number you registered on its app as your caller ID, but you can change that in the Alexa app.

 Using your voice, you can dial any 10-digit number in the U.S. and Canada.
 With Amazon devices, you also can call Mexico, Brazil, the United Kingdom and other international locales using its country code.

 You have a few ways to do it:

-Or you can use a smart speaker to call a business, even if you don’t know the specific address, by saying something like “Call the Home Depot near First and Third streets,” and that will work, too.
-Be cautioned, though, that you may be unable to respond to voicemail prompts after you’ve reached the main number.
+Or call a business, even if you don’t know the specific address, by saying something like “Call the Home Depot near First and Third streets,” and that will work.
+Be cautioned that you may be unable to respond to voicemail prompts after you’ve reached the main number.

 Chris Morris contributed to this story.
 It was originally published June 20, 2020, and has been updated throughout with new information.

 Marc Saltzman is a contributing writer who covers personal technology.
 His work also appears in USA Today and other national publications.
 He hosts the podcast series Tech It Out and is the author of several books, including Apple Watch for Dummies.